xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-Intersection point
+Intersection point.

 - Members:
-    - dist:      distance of the hit along the ray or from the point
+    - dist:      Distance of the hit along the ray or from the point.
-    - iid:      instance index
+    - iid:      Instance index.
-    - sid:      shape index
+    - sid:      Shape index.
-    - eid:      shape element index
+    - eid:      Shape element index.
-    - euv:      shape barycentric coordinates
+    - euv:      Shape barycentric coordinates.
-    - operator bool():      check if intersection is valid
+    - operator bool():      Check if intersection is valid.

 #### Function intersect_bvh()